United States Navy. Eastern TBM-3E Avenger. Construction #2673. [2552?]

 1993, 1994, 1995, 1996, 1997, 1998 – Pilot LeBlanc.

 Crashed 16 August 1998 en route to a demonstration in Woodstock and was completely destroyed.
-The pilot, B. LeBlanc, walked away from the accident with only minor injuries and was back flying in a spare aircraft (GFPM) in five days.
+The pilot, B. LeBlanc, walked away from the accident with only minor injuries and was back flying in a spare aircraft (C-GFPM) in five days.
 The Transportation Safety Board report cited the cause of the crash as “unprecedented mechanical failure.”

-Atlantic Canada Aviation Museum, Bedford, NS
+Atlantic Canada Aviation Museum, Goffs, NS

 #14 C-GLEK 1998-2001

-The Atlantic Canada Aviation Museum (ACAM, Bedford, NS) acquired #14 in 1998.
+The Atlantic Canada Aviation Museum (ACAM, Goffs, NS) acquired #14 in 1998.
 In August of 1998 a road was built into the crash site and the wreck hauled out.
 It was briefly stored at FPL before being hauled to John Mossman’s woodlot for storage.
 These images come from the FPL files and Don Henry’s collection.